 This exercise strengthens your lateral core stabilisers to improve the stability of your spine, pelvis and hips when running.
 Lie on your side with your legs straight and your ankles together.
 Prop your torso up with your upper arm.
 Lift your hips upward until your body forms a straight line from your ankles to your neck.
 Hold this position for 30 seconds, making sure that your hips don’t drop towards the floor.
 (If you can, check out your body position in a mirror to make sure that you’re not allowing your hips to sag!)
 Switch to the other side and repeat the exercise.

-This is a great exercise to strengthen your glutees and hamstrings.
+This is a great exercise to strengthen your glutes and hamstrings.
 Lie on your back with your knees bent at 90 degrees and your feet flat on the floor.
-Squeeze your glutees and lift your hips until your body forms a straight line from your neck to your knees.
-Hold this position for 5-10 seconds, remembering to keep your glutees switched on.
+Squeeze your glutes and lift your hips until your body forms a straight line from your neck to your knees.
+Hold this position for 5-10 seconds, remembering to keep your glutes switched on.
 Return to the start position and repeat for up to 10 repetitions.

 Single leg dead lift

 This exercise works the hamstrings and glutes to help improve the power in your stride, as well as challenging your core stability and balance.
 Stand on one leg, keeping a slight bend in the knee.
 Keeping your head up and your back straight, hinge forward at the hips.
 Your non-standing leg should lift up behind you.
 Keep the hip and knee of the lifted leg extended throughout the movement.
 Return to the start position and repeat the movement for 10 repetitions on each leg.
 If you want a further challenge you can hold some dumbbells or a barbell for added resistance.